Broughty Ferry Lifeboat Station: RNLB Mona (ON 775)

+The crew of the North Carr lightship survived, when their second, and then third emergency anchor held.

+Two weeks after the disaster, the relief lifeboat, City of Bradford II (ON 709) was placed on station, and a new crew had already been found.

+On 3 June 1962, a memorial plaque was unveiled on the north wall of the lifeboat house.
+The City of Bradford would return to the relief fleet in 1860, following the arrival of a new 47-foot Watson-class lifeboat, The Robert (ON 955).

+1964 onwards

+In 1962, the number of rescues or attempted rescues by All-weather lifeboats in the summer months was 98, with the number of lives rescued being 133.
+In 1963, in response to an increasing amount of water-based leisure activity, the RNLI began trials of small fast Inshore lifeboats, placed at various locations around the country.
+These were easily launched with just a few people, ideal to respond quickly to local emergencies.
+This quickly proved to be very successful.
+In 1963, there were 226 rescues or attempted rescues in the summer months, as a result of which 225 lives were saved.

-In 1964, the station would be the first in Scotland to receive one of the new fast Inshore lifeboats.
+Broughty Ferry would be the first station in Scotland to receive one of the new fast Inshore lifeboats, which arrived in 1964.
 Officially unnamed, the boat was locally named Pinafore, as it had been funded by the Edinburgh University Savoy Opera Group production of HMS Pinafore.

 Work began on a new landing stage in 2001, and on 14 April 2001, Broughty Ferry received the new 25 knot lifeboat 14-31 Elizabeth of Glamis (ON 1252).
 This lifeboat is still on service at Broughty Ferry Lifeboat Station.

 Notable rescues

 Both lifeboats from and Broughty Ferry were launched to the aid of the steam trawler Quixotic of Aberdeen on 5 December 1939, when the vessel was driven on to Bell Rock.
 The Arbroath lifeboat arrived first, but attempts to veer down to the vessel failed when the anchor parted.
 The coxswain of the Broughty Ferry lifeboat Mona set anchor, and with a grappling hook aboard the vessel, pulled the lifeboat alongside the trawler.
 With heavy seas washing over both boats, the lifeboat managed to retrieve the nine crew in 30 minutes.
 For this service, Coxswain James Coull was awarded the RNLI Silver Medal, with Acting Second Coxswain George Bell Smith and Motor Mechanic John Grieve awarded the RNLI Bronze Medal.